Aboitiz Equity Ventures

-Aboitiz Equity Ventures (AEV) is a Philippine holding company based in Metro Manila, with roots from Cebu City.
+Aboitiz Equity Ventures Inc. (AEV) is a Philippine holding company based in Metro Manila, with roots from Cebu City.
 The conglomerate operates in six major industries: Power, Banking and Financial Services, Food, Infrastructure, and Data Science and Artificial Intelligence.
 In 2017, the company was ranked 1793rd on the Forbes Global 2000.
 In 2022, AEV ventured into transforming its organization into a "Techglomerate" - a faster, stronger, and better version of a conglomerate.
 A techglomerate can refer to a startup tech company that has grown into a conglomerate or a legacy conglomerate that has used technology and startup culture to radically transform the way it behaves and operates.
 AEV is the latter of the two.

 History

 The company was founded on September 11, 1989, as Cebu Pan Asian Holdings; the name was changed to the current designation in 1993.
 The company went public on November 16, 1994.